hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 ## sales_edit Snippet

-Create a new snippet called *sales_edit*.
+Create a new Snippet called *sales_edit*.
 Before we start writing any JavaScript or HTML for this Screen, we're going to simulate what we might pass if we went to edit an Event:
 * If you remember from above, when we want to edit an Event we pass in the *oid* of the Event we want to edit.
 * We also pass in *action=view*: